yuyatng27828/quant-finance/notes/hull/ch04/types_of_interest_rates.md

 ## Key Categories of Rates
 **Treasury rates**
-- Rates earned on government securities (e.g. US treasury bills, notes, bonds)- Considered risk-free (no default risk)
+- Rates earned on government securities (e.g. US treasury bills, notes, bonds)
+- Considered risk-free (no default risk)
 - Used as benchmark for other rates

 **LIBOR / SOFR rates**